How to Design a SaaS Marketing Funnel That Skyrockets Sales

 Share This Post

-When’s the last time you wanted to buy something you had never used before, and you just went ahead and ordered it without doing any due diligence?
-Do you even remember when that was?
+When was the last time you wanted to make a big purchase, and you just went ahead and placed your order without doing any due diligence?
+Actually, have you ever done that?

 I think you know where I’m going with this.

-The modern consumer is anything but lazy.
+The modern consumer is not lazy.
 Plus, the internet has increased access to information.
 Customers don’t take advertisers at their word anymore.
+This is especially the case when they’re making business decisions like signing up for software that requires monthly payments.

 The SaaS marketing funnel illustrates this journey, identifying where you’re losing prospects and opportunities to improve your marketing processes.